lfssiteadmin/atrium_folders/README.txt

-Atrium Folders: a file repository for Drupal Organic Groups https://github.com/jeffschuler/atrium_folders
+Atrium Folders: a file repository for Organic Groups -- not just Open Atrium! https://github.com/jeffschuler/atrium_folders

 ## About

-Forked from Nuvole's Atrium Folders, https://github.com/nuvoleweb/atrium_folders and modified for use on a non-OpenAtrium Drupal site running Organic Groups.
+Forked from Nuvole's Atrium Folders, https://github.com/nuvoleweb/atrium_folders and modified for use on a non- Open Atrium Drupal site running Organic Groups.

+For an Open Atrium solution, see https://github.com/nuvoleweb/atrium_folders.

 ## Installation